 - Ellagic acid (berries)

-3. Support Routes of Elimination (Sweating, Bowel, Kidneys)
+4. Support Routes of Elimination (Sweating, Gut, Kidneys)

-Digestive Health: promote good gut bacteria diversity.
-When we eat veggies, the gut bacteria make good phytochemicals called enterolignans.
+Digestive Health: regular bowel movements tell a lot about our overall health.
+To promote regularity, we focus on gut bacteria diversity and hydration.
+When we eat veggies, fiber and anti-inflammatory foods, the gut bacteria make good phytochemicals called enterolignans.
 These play important roles in prevention of cancer and chronic disease as well as estrogen metabolism .
 The more diverse our gut bacteria, the more enterolignans we will have.
-We have even seen positive association in prevention of bone loss; a specific probiotic strain called L. reuteri has been helpful in rat models .

 - Botanicals, micronutrients, medical foods, prebiotics, probiotics

-Methylation relies on proper COMT enzymes, and it is known to be a fairly complex process.
+Methylation relies on proper COMT enzymes, which is a complicated process.
 We can support COMT with:

 - Methionine especially important if low homocysteine